aerickt/lapwing-for-beginners/src/Chapter-12.md

 > **NOTE:** remember that `*S` can be used to represent the "-st" cluster when `-F` is not available.
 It is highly recommended you use `*S` instead of splitting these words into two strokes.

+## Overlapping compound clusters

+Some words end in a compound cluster that was covered in the previous chapter.
+However, there may be another sound that prevents the compound cluster chord from being included.
+For example, the word "partial" ends in a "-shal" sound which can be written with `-RBL`.
+However, it preceded by an "r".
+Therefore, the first stroke has to be `PAR`.
+Since this already contains the `-R` key, it's not possible to insert `-RBL` into this stroke.

+> **NOTE:** `PARBL` is defined as "partial" in the default dictionary.
+You're free to use this, but keep in mind it is considered more of a brief since the "r" is dropped.

+There are two ways to deal with these scenarios.
+The first method involves writing as much as the word as possible, and then splitting the remaining compound cluster as a separate stroke.
+For the word "partial", this results in `PAR/-RBL`.
+This is a lot like the previous section where sounds break steno order.

+The second method uses the syllabic splitting technique found in chapter 15.
+However, instead of using a compound cluster, the second stroke utilizes the whole keyboard to represent an entire syllable.
+This results in `PAR/SHAL`.

+Either method is valid, but given that syllabic splitting has not been introduced yet, I would recommend using the first method for now.

+### Examples

+* rumble `RUPL/-BL`
+* possible `POS/-BL`
+* bracelet `PWRAEUS/-LT`
+* pamphlet `PAPL/*F/-LT`
+* fragment `TPRAG/-PLT`
+* parchment `PAFRPB/-PLT`
+* martial `PHAR/-RBL`
+* partial `PAR/-RBL`
+* conscious `KOPB/-RBS`
+* noxious `TPHOBG/-RBS`

 ## Right hand xt

 * `-GT` is "-xt" as in te<ins>xt</ins>